 If you’ve been in business for any length of time, you’ve run into your share of poor quality prospects.
 But who comes to mind when you think of your worst prospect ever?

-When I think back over my rather lengthy career in sales and business ownership, there is one guy who stands out in my mind as the worst prospect ever.
+When I think back over my rather lengthy career in sales and business ownership, one guy stands out in my mind as the worst prospect ever.

 Fortunately for me, this happened fairly early in my career… many years ago.
-I can’t even tell you how many, because I just don’t remember.
-I probably blocked it out.
+I can’t even tell you how many, because I just don’t remember — probably blocked it out.
 I can’t even remember what I was there to sell him.
 But it doesn’t matter, because the point is exactly the same.

 I’m pretty sure I met him at a local networking function.
 Maybe a Chamber of Commerce event or something else where there’s a lot of schmoozing and boozing, but not necessarily a lot of business being conducted.